Aghvan Chatinyan

+Biography

+Chatinyan was born in Vardablur, Stepanavan, Armenia on 20 November 1927.
 At the 1952 Caucasus Championship of rock climbing in Arzni, he defeated Soviet climber Mikhael Khergiani and took the first place, but this fact is noted only in the October issue of the newspaper Kommunist (October 30, 1952) and nowhere else not to overshadow the legendary Khergiani.
 Chatinyan graduated from Kirovakan Agricultural College in 1945 and Armenian State Institute of Physical Culture in 1952.
-He has been working there as a professor since 1999.
-He is an honorable member of the Armenian Olympic Committee.
+He worked there as a professor from 1999.
+Chatinyan was an honorable member of the Armenian Olympic Committee.
+He died on 20 April 2025, at the age of 97.